cpske/programming1/git/intro-git.md

 Git records every change to a collection of files, along with who made the change and why.
 Git lets you view changes and recover any previous version of any file (even deleted files!).
 This is similar to the way Google Docs keeps a history of changes to a Google Doc, except git operates on a collection of files rather than just individual files.

+Some things you can do with Git are:

+* easily make a copy of a project on another machine
+* view a history of all changes to project files, and compare revisions
+* checkout any past revision of a project, even files that have been deleted!
-Git also lets you control who has read or write access to files in a repository.
+* control who has read and write access to the project
+* quickly update the repository when you make changes to your "working copy" of the files.
+Only the modifications are saved, so its fast and efficient.

+This introduction describes how to create and use a local git repository, using the `git` command line program.
+How to use Github is introduced in a separate document.

 ## Git Software

 There are many tools for using git, including:

 1. **Git command line tool** - what we will use and the best way to learn git.
 Download from [http://git-scm.com/downloads](http://git-scm.com/downloads).
 For Ubuntu, use `apt-get install git`.
-2. **Git GUI client** such [SourceTree](https://www.sourcetreeapp.com/).
+2. **Git GUI client** such as [SourceTree](https://www.sourcetreeapp.com/) or Github Desktop for Windows.
 3. **IDE builtin Git feature** Eclipse, Netbeans, IntelliJ, and BlueJ all include git tools.
-After you thoroughly understand git, these tools are a fast, easy way to use git while programming; but if you *don't* know git well it is easy to make mistakes or be confused.
+After you understand git, these tools are a fast, easy way to use git while programming; but if you *don't* know git well it is easy to make mistakes or be confused.

-### Git Concepts and Basic Usage

-This explanation uses the command line `git` program.
-It describes how to use a local git repository.

-How to use Github as a remote repository is introduced in a separate document.
+For this introduction, we will use the Git command line.

 ### Creating a Local Git Repository

-A git **repository** stores a collection of files for **one project**.
-Create a git repostory for a project:
+A git **repository** stores the files for **one project**.
+To create a git repository for a project:

+1. Open a **command line window** where you can type commands:
+    * MS Windows: its called a "command prompt" (cmd) or "bash shell".
+    * Mac OSX: open a "terminal".
+Just type "term" in the search box.
+    * Linux: open a "terminal".
+Sometimes also called Xterm.
-1. Change to the directory containing the project:
+2. Change to the directory containing the project:
 ```shell
 cmd> cd workspace/myproject
 ```
-2. Run `git init` to create an empty repository
+3. Run `git init` to create an empty repository
 ```shell
 cmd> git init
 ```